Browns Sign Former Packers Wide Receiver

 The Browns saw a huge combined performance from Odell Beckham and Jarvis Landry against the Dolphins in a 41-24 victory, with the Pro Bowlers combining for 232 receiving yards and three touchdowns.

-For Landry, the big performance was especially sweet, coming against his former team that team that traded him away in 2018.
+For Landry, the big performance was especially sweet, coming against his former team that traded him away in 2018.
+His quarterback spoke about the performance he put together during the postgame press conference.

-“He did a good job suppressing the emotion, keeping to himself and making it all about the team,” quarterback Baker Mayfield said.
+“He did a good job suppressing the emotion, keeping to himself and making it all about the team,” quarterback Baker Mayfield told reporters.
 “But deep down inside, we know how much it meant to him.”

 It was a big game from Beckham as well, who scored his second touchdown of the season in the first half.